ietf-wg-mpls/drafts/draft-dt-mpls-miad-usecases.md

 Time Sensitive Networking:
 : Networks that transport time sensitive traffic.

-{::boilerplate bcp14}

 ## Acronyms and Abbreviations

-> MIAD: MPLS Label Stack Indicators for Ancillary Data

 > ISD: In-stack data

 > PSD: Post-stack data

-> MPLS: Multiprotocol Label Switching
+> MIAD: MPLS Indicators and Ancillary Data

 # Use Cases

+## No Further Fastreroute

+MPLS Fast Reroute (FRR) {{?RFC4090}}, {{?RFC5286}} and {{?RFC7490}} is a useful and widely deployed tool for minimizing packet loss in the case of a link or node failure.

+Several cases exist where, once FRR has taken place in an MPLS network and resulted in rerouting a packet away from the failure, a second FRR that impacts the same packet to rerouting  is not helpful, and may even be disruptive.

+For example, in such a case, the packet may continue to loop until its TTL expires.
+This can lead to link congestion and further packet loss.
+Thus, the attempt to prevent a packet from being dropped may instead affect many other packets.
+A proposal to address this is presented in {{?I-D.kompella-mpls-nffrr}}.

 ## In-situ OAM

-In-situ Operations, Administration, and Maintenance (IOAM) records operational and telemetry information within the packet while the packet traverses a particular path in a network domain.
+In-situ Operations, Administration, and Maintenance (IOAM) may record operational and telemetry information within the packet while the packet traverses a particular path in a network domain.